berndweiss/gesis-meta-analysis-2018/README.md

 Please also note:

+- Please avoid starting multiple binder instances (we have a max of 40!) and use the "Quit" button to close your notebooks.

 - Solved exercises can be found in folder `notebooks/solutions`.

 - A static HTML version of all solved notebooks can be found in `notebooks/solutions/html`.